 Some tips to help you when arranging your files for PDF conversion:

 - You can assemble multiple images onto a text editor such as Microsoft Word or Google Docs.
-Reduce the size of the images so that you can fit more than one picture on a page at a time and ensure that the image is large enough that it is clearly legible.
-Once you have the layout the way you want it, you can then save the file as a PDF.
+Reduce the size of the images so that you can fit more than one picture on a page at a time, and ensure that the image is large enough that it is clearly legible.
+Once you have the layout the way you want it, you can save the file as a PDF.

 - To give yourself more room on a Microsoft Word or Google Doc file, you can reduce the size of your margins.
 Make sure to leave a small margin so that if the documents need to be printed or faxed at any point, you won’t have important information cut off.